JonDevOps/professor-feedback-app/README.md

-Thisapp is no longer being maintained.
+This app is no longer being maintained.
 To ssee the finished repo along with a video explaining the process lookup https://github.com/jondevops/formApp